KernelCaleb/Kustonomicon/README.md

-Inspired by the fantastic KQL community, be sure to check out their fantastic work here: https://kqlquery.com/posts/kql-sources-2025/
+Inspired by the fantastic KQL community, be sure to check out all the great work here: https://kqlquery.com/posts/kql-sources-2025/